-Why is a Vapor Mitigation System Required?
+Why is Vapor Mitigation System is a Requirement?

 Role of a DTSC Vapor Mitigation Consultant

-Another case is if a project is near an area with subsurface contamination, even if the calculated risk level is less than or equal to 1 x 10-6 or a HI less than or equal to 1 and mitigation is not required by the DTSC, it might still be installed.
-If your project is not really affected by a groundwater plume as of the moment but might be, a preventative VI mitigation might still be installed.
-In these cases, since DTSC does not necessarily require vapor mitigation construction, they will neither approve nor enforce the proposal.
+Another case is if a project is near an area with subsurface contamination.
+It might still install even if the calculation risk level is less than or equal to 1 x 10-6 or a HI less than or equal to 1.
+Also the DTSC does not require mitigation.
+If your project is not affected by a groundwater plume as of the moment.
+But might be, a preventative VI mitigation might still be installed.
+Since DTSC does not necessarily require vapor mitigation construction, they will neither approve nor enforce the proposal in these cases.

 Once the evaluation of the approaches is done, the building design process will take place.
-If the project involves the construction of a new building, several considerations must be made to reduce VI risks such as varying the basements or location of elevator shafts.
-If VI mitigation is to be done on an existing building, the building foundation, possible entry points, sub-slab permeability and flow characteristics, and future inspections should all be considered in the design process.
+If the project involves the construction of a new building, several considerations must be made to reduce VI risks, such as varying the basements or location of elevator shafts.
+If VI mitigation is to be done on an existing building, the building foundation, possible entry points, sub-slab permeability, flow characteristics, and future inspections should all be considered in the design process.
 Depth to water and labeling might also be considered depending on the severity of the concentration of volatile chemicals.